abhanjac/box_detection_with_realsense/README.md

 A gif showing a glimpse of the box detection is also shown below.
 ![](images/detection_snap.gif)

+# Observations:
-It can be seen that if the box is too near to the camera, (which is within 0.5 m) the box is not detected.
-Also, the detection flickers if the claws obstruct the box too much.
+* It can be seen that if the box is too near to the camera, (which is within 0.5 m) the box is not detected.
+This is because of the range limitation of the depth camera and the incapability of measuring the distance using rgb image at this close distance.
+* Even if the claws obstruct the box to some extent, it can still be detected.
+This is because the processing is based on the modified rgb frame that cloaks the claws.
+But the detection flickers if the claws obstruct the box too much.
-But other than these two cases the detection is pretty stable and robust.
+* Other than these two cases the detection is pretty stable and robust.

 # Future Work:
 Future work will include using the distance measured from this algorithm to be used to modulate the movement of the drone.